namkoong-lab/data-recipes/opt_algos/readme.md

 This folder provides a Bayesian Optimization test bed.
 It defines two kinds of objects - benchmarks, which provide functions to be optimized, and optimizers, which actually do the optimization.

+See `opt_ideas.md` for some other optimization algo ideas.

 ## Folder structure

 This folder includes two files